-- Persons who use lifting equipment must inspect the equipment before use. - Inspection of lifting accessories (12 monthly or as prescribed for equipment used in harsh environments) and a record kept. - Checks that training and instruction of persons involved in lifting operations is up-to-date. - Managers and supervisors do safety inspections and SOTs (Safety Observation Tour).
+- Persons who use lifting equipment must inspect the equipment before use. - Inspection of lifting accessories (12 monthly or as prescribed for equipment used in harsh environments) and a record kept. - Checks that training and instruction of persons involved in lifting operations is up to date. - Managers and supervisors do safety inspections and SOTs.

 All incidents, unsafe conditions, unsafe behaviors and near misses must be reported to the applicable database.
-See ABB standard GISA 01.05A22.